triggerdotdev/trigger.dev/apps/webapp/README.md

-## API Hero webapp - powered by Remix
+## Trigger webapp - powered by Remix

 To start, run with `pnpm run dev --filter webapp`